 Relaxation and mindfulness techniques can help increase your sense of calm and reduce worrying or anxious thoughts and feelings.
-They can help you to be more connected to the present moment, slow heart and breathing rates, reduce blood pressure and decrease muscle tension.
+They can help you to be more connected to the present moment, slow heart and breathing rates, reduce blood pressure and decrease muscle tension, and are good to use when you are worrying or anxious about all the changes currently happening in your life.

 Progressive muscle relaxation